-2.4.83 When the pub was sold the Council refused the proposed change of use and alterations to the building, but following an appeal to the Planning Inspectorate, the new owner obtained permission for change of use to residential.
-The appeal decision states that permission is granted for change of use from Class A4 Public House to two self contained residential dwellings, including the erection of a side extension, provision of a new basement level under the rear garden area, extending the depth of the existing basement level under the front and elevational alterations to both the front and rear elevations.
+When the pub was sold the Council refused the proposed change of use and alterations to the building, but following an appeal to the Planning Inspectorate, the new owner obtained permission for change of use to residential.
+The appeal decision states that permission is granted for change of use from Class A4 Public House to two self contained residential dwellings, including the erection of a side extension, provision of a new basement level under the rear garden area, extending the depth of the existing basement level under the building, provision of a roof terrace and elevational alterations to both the front and rear elevations.

-2.4.84 When any future proposals are submitted, the reinstatement of its original external features and design, including the parapet cornice to the front elevation, and the original 6-pane per sash glazing pattern should be encouraged, to restore at least some of the features which made it a Norland landmark.
-It will be particularly important to ensure no inappropriate colour schemes are applied to front or back; to this end An Article 4 direction controls alterations to, and painting of, the façade.
+When any future proposals are submitted, the reinstatement of its original external features and design, including the parapet cornice to the front elevation, and the original 6-pane per sash glazing pattern should be encouraged, to restore at least some of the features which made it a Norland landmark.
+It will be particularly important to ensure no inappropriate colour schemes are applied to front or back; to this end, it is intended that an Article 4 direction should be applied to control alterations to, and painting of, the façade.
 It would also be desirable for the engraved glass windows to be restored on the front ground floor elevation.

-2.4.85 Clarendon Cross is a charming old village crossroads, which was rescued from thundering through-traffic in 1971.
+Clarendon Cross is a charming old village crossroads, which was rescued from thundering through-traffic in 1971.

-2.4.86 This led to a previously unimaginable transformation, led by the opening of Julie's restaurant.
+This led to a previously unimaginable transformation, led by the opening of Julie's restaurant.
 The Cross has since been planted with two substantial trees, planting troughs, currently housing olive trees, and a horse trough, placed to the west side of the open space.
 The paving has been replaced with York stone.
 All the surrounding buildings, different in design, are well restored, and add to the character and attraction of the Cross.
-Unfortunately, even a charming local shopping corner such as Clarendon Cross (1-12 Clarendon Cross and 129-141 and 96-102 Portland Road) is suffering from a decline in trade - possibly due to high street and large shopping centre developments.
+Unfortunately, even a charming local shopping corner such as Clarendon Cross (1-12 Clarendon Cross and 129-141 and 96-102 Portand Road) is suffering from a decline in trade - presumably due to high street and large shopping centre developments.
 Within the timescale of this plan, consideration will be given as to how to protect, support and promote small retailers in local neighbourhoods.

-Modern buildings, infill and new buildings
+3.1.3 Modern buildings, infill and new buildings

-2.4.87 Since the Conservation Area Proposals Statement (1982), new buildings have only replaced dilapidated stock to a very limited extent.
-Previous new building has resulted in a few interesting buildings whose architectural style does not detract from the character of the area: Princes Yard, 1 Addison Place, 17b Princes Place (now 2-4 Carson Terrace) are such examples.
+Since the Conservation Area Proposals Statement (1982), new buildings have only replaced dilapidated stock to a very limited extent.
+Previous new building has resulted in a few interesting buildings whose architecural style does not detract from the character of the area: Princes Yard, 1 Addison Place, 17b Princes Place (now 2-4 Carson Terrace) are such examples.